mgeitz/eqalert/README.md

 ### Zones
 Zone data is stored in `config/zones.json`

+#### indoors
+Whether or not this zone is considered indoors.
+Currently does nothing.

 #### raid_mode
 - `false`: If enabled, auto-disable raid mode in this zone